 The WPS Library Media Program Curriculum

-In the elementary library program our major goal is to support teachers and students in their teaching and learning, while helping children develop an understanding and love of literature.
-Students in grades K-5 attend library class once each week where literature appreciation, information literacy skills and critical thinking are emphasized.
-In all libraries students are encouraged to check out reading materials that will challenge and interest them.
+In the elementary library program, one important goal is to support students in their learning while helping them develop an understanding and love of literature.
+Additionally, we support our teaching staff by acquiring online resources and books to support the daily curriculum.
+Students in grades K-5 attend library class once each week where they are encouraged to think, create, share and grow through inquiry, inclusiveness, collaboration, curation, and exploration.
+Literature appreciation, information literacy skills, and critical thinking skills are emphasized.
+In all libraries, students are encouraged to check out reading materials that will challenge and interest them.

-Forty-five minute classes for students in grades 1-5 are taught by certified library media specialists while kindergarten students have a thirty minute class taught by the library teaching assistant.
-Fifth grade students use the library weekly on a flexible basis through collaboration between the media specialist and their classroom teacher usually surrounding a research project.
+Certified library media specialists teach students in grades 2-5 are taught for 50 minutes periods, while kindergarten and first-grade students have thirty-minute classes.
+Fifth-grade students use the library weekly on a flexible basis and are co-taught by the media specialist and their classroom teacher usually focusing on a research project.

-Although school library collections vary in size, all are appropriate for the population of their schools and include books, magazines, videos and audio books, as well as a combination of desktop and laptop computers that are available to students and staff for research and exploration.
-Many libraries house digital still and digital video cameras for in-school use by faculty and students.
+Although school library collections vary in size, all are appropriate for the population of their schools and include books, magazines, videos, and audiobooks.
+Each library has a combination of desktop and laptop computers that are available to students and staff for research and exploration.
+Many libraries house digital still and video cameras for in-school use by faculty and students.

 Curricular resources are purchased to support the core curriculum of the school and are often used by teachers to supplement textbooks in the classroom.
 There is also an emphasis on providing students with access to the most recently published quality literature for their independent and assigned reading.